Reviewed by: Dr. Matthew Miller, OD on June 24th, 2022

 When making any purchase, it’s wise to establish practical expectations for how the product will deliver.
 If you believe blue light glasses are going to drastically change your life, you’re likely setting your expectations too high.

-To be fair, there are many individuals who say blue light glasses have made their screen viewing more comfortable and given them a better night’s sleep.
-While these are valid, credible experiences, there are also consumers who claim that blue light glasses have zero effect on them.
+To be fair, there are many individuals who say blue light glasses have made their screen viewing more comfortable.
+While this is valid, there are also consumers who claim that blue light glasses have zero effect on them.

 To put it simply, blue light lenses are too recent a product to have definitive research on whether they should offer a universal benefit to consumers.
 Everybody is different and we all experience different sensitivities and tolerance levels, so it’s a fair assessment to say that the effectiveness of blue light glasses varies.